 - Epithelium: The most superficial layer of the cornea, the epithelium stops outside matter from entering the eye.
 This layer also absorbs oxygen and nutrients from tears.

-- Stroma: The stroma is the largest layer of the cornea and is found behind the epithelium.
+- Stroma: The stroma is the thickest layer of the cornea and is found behind the epithelium.
 It is made up mostly of water and proteins that give it an elastic but solid form.